PostHog/posthog.com/contents/apps/geoip-enrichment/docs.md

 ---
-title: GeoIP Enrichment documentation
+title: GeoIP Enricher
 showTitle: true
 topics:
     - geoip
 ---

+## What does the GeoIP Enricher app do?

-Enrich PostHog events and persons with IP location data.
+This app enriches PostHog events and persons with IP location data.
 Simply enable this app and from that point on, your new events will have GeoIP data added, allowing you to locate users and run queries based on geographic data.

 ## How do I install the GeoIP Enrichment app for PostHog?